 Depending on workplace conditions, injured workers can suffer a wide range of injuries in an accident.

-At Winters & Yonker, P.A., we represent clients who have suffered all types of injuries, including:
+At Winters & Yonker Personal Injury Lawyers, we represent clients who have suffered all types of injuries, including:

 - Facial injuries